 On-site circulation improvements would consist of the construction of a network of streets and non-vehicular improvements.
-Figure 2-11A, Proposed On-Site Circulation and Access, shows the proposed circulation for the project site, which includes two, six-lane Urban Major roads at the main entrances (Stadium Way and Mission Villages Road), as well as four-lane Urban Major roads that provide east-west access to the project site via San Diego Mission Road (from the northeast).
-Rancho Mission Drive would be extended south into the project site as a four-lane Urban Major road.
+Figure 2-11A, Proposed On-Site Circulation and Access, shows the proposed circulation for the project site, which includes two, six-lane Urban Major roads at the main entrances (Stadium Way and Mission Villages RoadDrive), as well as four-lane Urban Major roads that provide east-west access to the project site via San Diego Mission Road (from the northeast).
+Rancho Mission Drive-Road would be extended south into the project site as a four-lane Urban Majortwo-lane collector road, and would include bike paths.
 The remainder of the internal street network would be predominately two-lane collector roads arranged in a grid pattern providing multiple points of connection through the project site.
 Figures 2-11B through 2-11D depict the proposed street sections within the project site.
-Overall, the internal circulation network is approximately 25 acres.
+Overall, the internal circulation network is approximately 25 26.4 acres.